STONEWALL Rebellion Veterans Association

 1969 New York City

-with an Audience of over One Million People
+with an Audience of way over One Million People

 [Photo by Rockwell O'Neill]

-The well-organized STONEWALL Rebellion Veterans' Association ("S.V.A."), which had just led the "Spirit of Stonewall March" with the blue 1969 Cadillac convertible "Stonewall Car" up Fifth Avenue from in front of The Stonewall Club in Greenwich Village, and, now, finally, after waiting over an hour, broadsided the very high and very wide stage in Central Park, USA.
-Only one-third of the SW-Vetz present on stage are shown in this incredible photo.
+The well-organized STONEWALL Rebellion Veterans Association ("S.V.A."), which had just led the outstanding and exciting "Spirit of Stonewall March" with the metallic blue 1969 convertible "Stonewall Car" up Fifth Avenue, Manhattan, from in front of The Stonewall Club in Greenwich Village, Manhattan, and, now, finally, after waiting over an hour, broadsided the very high and very wide stage in Central Park, USA.
+Only one-third of the S/W-Vetz present on stage are shown in this incredible photo.
 The approximate one million (1,000,000)-plus attendees from all over the world responded with a great, sound-breaking, five-minute chant of "Thank you...
 Thank you...
 Thank you...
 Thank you...
 Thank you..."!
 Every Stonewall Veteran -- except one -- was overcome with emotion, lightly crying with pride or just having a few tears of joy or sadness stream from their eyes.
-Queen Allyson Ann, the President of the Imperial QUEENS and the S.V.A. elected Spokesperson, was not having her professionally-done make-up ruined.
+Queen Allyson Ann, the President of the Imperial QUEENS & Kings of New York and the Spokesperson of the S.V.A., was not having her professionally-done make-up ruined.
 Anxious to begin her speech, Allyson finally said to the huge millionish crowd (a la Barbra Streisand and invoking a Brooklyn accent): "Thank you from the STONEWALL Veterans' Association of the 1969 Stonewall Rebellion!
 Thanks!
 Alright already... enough already.
 Ohh!
 Thank you!
 Already enough, thanks!
 Oy!
 We thank you, too -- for being here today on the 25th!
 Enough now!"
 What's a queen supposed to do already?
 "Thanx!
-(Convincing one million people to "Stop!" is not easy.)
+(Convincing one million people to "Stop!" is not easy!)
 We love you, too!"
 However, the enthusiastic crowd continued their extraordinary chant: "Thank you...
 Thank you...
 Thank you...
 Thank you....
 Thank you...."